 Key Tasks for June

-June is when soils can dry out quickly.
+June is when soils can dry out quickly, notwithstanding all the rain we had in May.
 Make sure that your irrigation systems are functioning correctly as, once soils become hydrophobic and dry patch sets in, it becomes very difficult to get water back into the surface.